offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 To work around this, click the line and arc first, then select Distance Dimension.
 ```

 By definition, a distance must be a non-negative value.
 Imagine two points on a horizontal line A and B. The distance between (A,B) is the same as the distance between (B,A).
-For example, if A were 5 and B were 4, ...
+For example, if A=5 and B=4, ...

 * the distance from A to B is abs(5-4)=1
 * the distance from B to A is abs(4-5)=1.